And a little random movie star trivia.

 Chopped dill or parsley

 Blend meats, crumbs, and milk.
-Sauce onion in Tablespoon butter and add to meat with eggs and seasonings.
+Saute onion in Tablespoon butter and add to meat with eggs and seasonings.

 Mix with hands to get even texture; roll in small balls.
 Brown in 2 Tablespoons butter.
 Remove meat balls.

 To pan juice add flour and stock to make gravy.
 Stir until hot.
-[Check?] seasoning and add lemon rind.
-(Gravy should not be too [something?] at this point.)
+Check seasonings and add lemon rind.
+(Gravy should not be too thick at this point.)

 Return meat balls to gravy and simmer over very low heat 1 hour.
 Remove meat balls to serving platter with slotted spoon.
 Stir some cream into gravy and heat.
 (Do not boil.)
 Pour over meat; add dill.